You are considered an international freshman applicant if you:

 - Submit SAT or ACT test scores (if graduating from a U.S. high school)

-Freshmen applicants must select a specific major.
+International freshman applicants must select a specific major.
+Applicants interested in Nursing should review the important information above.
 Admission to some majors will be to a 'pre-major' status.
 Continuation in the major will be subject to meeting specific lower division course and GPA requirements at Cal State LA that indicate the student's ability to successfully complete the major and graduate.

-Applicants must apply during October 1 – March 31 for Fall admission.
+Applicants must apply between October 1 to March 31.
 To apply to Cal State LA, visit Cal State Apply.
+For some tips on how to complete the application, visit our Application Tips webpage.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.

 To be considered for admission, students graduating from U.S. high schools must take the SAT or ACT, no later than December.
 You must request that your score results be sent directly to Cal State LA from the testing agency.
-While SAT or ACT scores are not required of applicants attending high schools outside the U.S., they are strongly encouraged, especially if applying to Pre-Nursing.
+While SAT or ACT scores are not required of applicants graduating from high schools outside of the U.S., they are strongly encouraged.

 - For the SAT: